pk-fr/yakpro-po/README.md

 ### YAK Pro - Php Obfuscator Obfuscation Main Features:

 - Removes all comments, indentation, and generates a single line program file.
+- Obfuscates **if else elseif** by replacing them with **if goto** statements.
 - Scramble names for:
-  - Variables.
-  - Functions.
-  - Constants.
+  - Variables, Functions, Constants.
   - Classes, Interfaces, Traits,
-  - Properties.
-  - Methods.
+  - Properties, Methods.
+  - Namespaces
-  - Namespaces.
+  - Labels.
 - Recursivly obfuscates a project's directory.
 - Makefile like, timestamps based mechanism, to re-obfuscate only files that were changed since last obfuscation.
 - Many configuration options that lets you have **full control** of what is obfuscated within your project!

 ### Why Yet Another Php Obfuscator?
-I began testing some already existing php obfuscation tools, but I did'nt found one that whas fitting all my needs.
+I began testing some already existing php obfuscation tools, but I did'nt found one that was fitting all my needs.
 I wanted a **simple** command line tool, based on a **highly customisable** config file, that would be able to:
 - Be fast and re-obfuscates only files that were changed based on timestamps of files.